2010 FIFA U-17 Women's World Cup: Qualified teams

 On 30 June 2010, President of Nigeria Goodluck Jonathan announced he would suspend the Nigeria Football Federation from FIFA competition for 2 years.
 This put the Flamingoes place at the competition in jeopardy.
 On 5 July 2010, the ban was lifted.

 Squads

 Venues

-During preparation four stadia were constructed in 2001.
+During preparation, four stadiums were constructed in 2001.
 These four venues along with Hasely Crawford Stadium in Port of Spain, Trinidad are the venues for the women's competition.

 Group stage

 The opening phase of the tournament comprised four groups of four teams, with the top two sides in each section advancing to the quarter-finals.
 The final draw to determine the groups took place in Port of Spain, Trinidad and Tobago on 5 May 2010.

 Tie breakers in the group stage are: